Denon AVR-X1700H Review: Get connected

 Eager to please

-The X1700H is the entry level model in the X Series, despite its fancy, up-to-date HDMI stage.
-So: will fans of its trio of 8K-capable HDMI inputs have to swallow a sound quality compromise?
-Probably not if they’re coming from a previous, budget seven-channel model, perhaps even Denon’s own X1600H.
-Dolby Atmos and DTS:X mixes here sound clean, full of detail and nicely steered, creating a soundstage with enough scale to satisfy multiple seating positions in at least a mid-sized movie room.
+Despite its fancy, up-to-date HDMI stage, the X1700H is the entry-level model in the X Series.
+So, will fans of its trio of 8K-capable HDMI inputs have to swallow a sound quality compromise?
+Probably not if they come from a previous, budget seven-channel model, perhaps even Denon’s X1600H.
+Dolby Atmos and DTS:X mixes here sound clean, full of detail, and nicely steered, creating a soundstage with enough scale to satisfy multiple seating positions in at least a mid-sized movie room.

 Denon AVR-X1700H Review

-There’s a limit to the volume this AVR can hit before a touch of brittleness and a slightly ‘electronic’ feel starts to creep in, but this is at levels likely beyond the comfort zone of most people’s ears/close neighbours.
-In short, there’s really nothing about the X1700H’s movie or Dolby Atmos/ DTS:X game performance that throws up enough weaknesses to disrupt your immersion.
+There’s a limit to the volume this AVR can hit before a touch of brittleness and a slightly ‘electronic’ feel starts to creep in, but this is at levels likely beyond the comfort zone of most people’s ears/close neighbors.
+In short, nothing about the X1700H’s movie or Dolby Atmos/ DTS:X game performance throws up enough weaknesses to disrupt your immersion.

 ‘Multiple cutting-edge HDMIs that actually work plus a good all-round performance – a great value AV receiver’

-This is so obvious when you’re talking about a relatively low-spec AVR that I wouldn’t normally mention it.
+This is so obvious when discussing a relatively low-spec AVR that I wouldn’t normally mention it.
 But comparing the X1700H with Denon’s costlier models is more pertinent than usual, thanks to the peculiar situation where anyone who wants more than a single integrated 4K/120 HDMI input (rather than going for an optional external switcher) currently has to choose this one.

 Two-channel test

 From a pure sound quality perspective, this Denon’s stereo musical abilities reveal its relatively affordable status a little more than its surround sound playback.
-Staging is particularly good with plenty of wide but controlled separation and vocals are warm but still clean and convincingly contextualised within the rest of the mix.
-But there’s a less cohesive feel to lower frequencies with music, and a lack of real musical insight – an example of what spending more might get you.
+The staging is particularly good with plenty of wide but controlled separation, and the vocals are warm but still clean and convincingly contextualized within the rest of the mix.
+But there’s a less cohesive feel to lower frequencies with music and a lack of real musical insight – an example of what spending more might get you.

 Denon AVR-X1700H Review

-One last little niggle is that switching between video modes – perhaps when firing up an HDR game from the Xbox Series X’s SDR dashboard – can be a little long- winded and flickery.
+One last little niggle is that switching between video modes – perhaps when firing up an HDR game from the Xbox Series X’s SDR dashboard – can be a little long-winded and flickery.
 I noticed this particularly with Samsung TVs, thanks to their constant attempts to establish advanced connections with any ‘new’ devices they detect.
-Things do settle down eventually, however, and in any case the X1700H is far from the worst offender in this respect.
+However, things do settle down eventually, and in any case, the X1700H is far from the worst offender in this respect.

-For an AVR that offers 4K/120Hz, VRR, ALLM and 8K passthrough on three HDMis for £, such irritations aren’t deal-breakers.
+Such irritations aren’t deal-breakers for an AVR that offers 4K/120Hz, VRR, ALLM, and 8K passthrough on three HDMis for £.
 In fact, the biggest problem with the X1700H from Denon’s perspective is that it arguably makes its more premium siblings feel either a bit out of date or, if you add in the cost of their optional HDMI 2.1 AVS-3 ‘switcher’, a little expensive

 Verdict